open-starlab/STP-challenge-2025/README.md

 ### 1. Data Download

-(Recommended) To download data from google drive, run the code such that
+(Recommended, added on Apr 8, 2025) To download data from google drive, run the code such that
 ```bash
 python download_from_gdrive.py --subpaths aeteam2024-cyrus2024 aeteam2024-fra2024
 ```
-(added on Apr 8, 2025)

-(Not recommended)
+(Not recommended, original)
 To download the dataset from the original server, run the following command (if `debug = True`, only 5 games for each url will be downloaded):
 ```bash
 python download.py --baseurls \